minqwq/minqwq/README.md

 birthday:2011-01-23
 JavaScript so hard😢
 live in china/shandong/zibo
 im not a programmer! its to hard

+minqwq
+"Min"(all lowercase)ecraft723897
+and add "qwq" emotion to right then i made this name lah first appear at 2023